uwcsc/Unix-101/README.md

 ### Copying and renaming files (cp, mv) :truck:
 Let's copy `myFile.txt` to `my-folder`.
 To do that we use the `cp` (copy) command.

-`cp` takes some arguments, some source files, and a destination.
+`cp` takes some arguments: some source files, and a destination.
 Our source file is `myFile.txt`, our destination is `my-folder`.
 Altogether:

 `cp myFile.txt my-folder`

-As before, there should be no output if the command succeeded as expected, and otherwise it will print out some errors.
+As before, there should be no output if the command succeeded as expected, and if something went wrong it will print out some errors.

 Now, let's do a more advanced use of `ls`.
-Try using the command `ls my-folder`.
+Try typing in `ls my-folder`.
 This should list the contents of the `my-folder` directory.
+We can see `ls` also takes an **optional argument**, which is the directory to list.

-Also notice if you just use the `ls` command without specifying `my-folder`, `myFile.txt` is still present in the current directory.
+If you just use the `ls` command without specifying `my-folder`, `myFile.txt` is still present in the current directory.
+This is because we copied `myFile.txt`, the original remains in place.

 To move a file, use `mv` (move), it works much the same as `cp`, except it deletes the original copy of the file.

-Note, you can use `mv` to rename a file: `mv oldFileName newFileName`.
+> :speech_balloon: You can use `mv` to rename a file: `mv oldFileName newFileName`.

 ### Changing directories (cd) :airplane:
 Lets go to this new folder we created.
 The command for that is `cd` (change directory).